rberenguel/bestBefore/README.md

 now that I use the stored data for an overview page, I may need to change it and I assume I'm the only user.

+> [!IMPORTANT]

-**IMPORTANT**: expiries are not conserved after a browser restart.
+> Expiries are not conserved after a browser restart.
 When Chrome restarts, tabs will have _no_ expiry.
 I don't plan on fixing this, because it is hairy (would need to depend on URL, and I don't want that).
 I will later add a note to the tab view page informing of tabs that are "gone" from Chrome.

+> [!ALERT]

+> Default expiries also apply to "apps" that are actually skins of Chrome (i.e. they provide
+> access to extensions).
+So, if you see some app strangely close itself check if it has some
+> sort of extensions menu hidden, or whether it shows as a tab in the Tab Information page.

 ---